API Authentication - OAuth 2.0 - Granular Scopes

 The Scopes for an API can be added when registering a new OAuth 2.0 application from the API Management page in Edge.

-To access the API Management page, go to:and click the link.
-Click the Manage OAuth 2.0 Applications tab.
+To access the API Management page, go to: API Management link.
+Click the Manage OAuth 2.0 Applications tab.and click the

 |PERMISSION NAME||PERMISSION DESCRIPTION||CATEGORY|